 You may get neuropathy symptoms during your chemotherapy cycle and for up to two weeks afterwards.
 Symptoms may improve once you finish treatment but in some people, neuropathy can last for months or years after treatment.

 Tell your healthcare team if you have any symptoms of neuropathy.
 If the symptoms are affecting your daily life, your doctor may suggest lowering the dose of oxaliplatin or changing your treatment.

 Some patients have a rare, but serious reaction to the chemotherapy drugs capecitabine or fluorouracil (also known as 5FU).
 In some cases this can be life threatening and even fatal.
 The reaction is linked to a protein called DPD (which stands for dihydropyrimide dehydrogenase).
 Some people have low or no levels of this protein in their body.
 This is known as DPD deficiency.
-You won’t usually know you have low levels of DPD in your body unless you have these types of chemotherapy.
+This is because some people have variations in a gene called DPYD.
+You won’t usually know you have variations in your DPYD gene unless you have these types of chemotherapy.

 DPD helps the body to break down capecitabine or 5FU.
 If a person has a DPD deficiency, these chemotherapy drugs can build up in the body.
 This can lead to severe reactions.
 In many cases, capecitabine or 5FU can still be given safely to patients with DPD deficiency by reducing the dose of these drugs.
 However, for patients with very severe deficiency or no DPD at all, different chemotherapy treatment may need to be given.

 Wales are routinely testing all cancer patients who are going to be treated with certain types of chemotherapy to find out if they have a higher risk of having a severe side effect.
 This is called the DPYD test.
 The Government has committed to introducing DPYD testing in England, Scotland and Northern Ireland in the future.